MaximilienBEY/microservices-global/README.md

 This project uses an email catcher to capture and display the emails sent by the application during development.
 This is useful for testing and debugging email-related features without sending actual emails.

 The email catcher runs as a separate service in the Docker environment.
-You can access it by navigating to `http://localhost:1080` in your web browser after starting the application.
+You can access it by navigating to `http://localhost:1080` (or the port specified in the .env) in your web browser after starting the application.

 ## Kubernetes Deployment